starry-clouds/nami-bot-assets/legal/PRIVACY_POLICY.md

 Contact: https://discord.gg/SFnd9cPASD

 ## 2. Information We Collect
-We process data needed to operate gameplay and account features, including:
+We process information reasonably necessary to provide and maintain Bot functionality, including:
 - Discord user ID (used as the account identifier in our system).
 - Gameplay data such as progression, level, experience, currency balance, sail count, crew, ships, combat state, event state, dailies, autosail state, collection log, PvP stats/matchups, referral state, bounty state, titles, and related profile settings.
 - Service moderation status (for example, ban status).
 - Technical metadata such as record creation and update timestamps.

-We do not require passwords from users.
-We do not intentionally collect sensitive personal information through normal Bot gameplay.
+We do not request account passwords.
+We do not intentionally collect sensitive personal data through ordinary Bot gameplay.

 ## 3. How We Use Data
-We use data to:
+We use information to:
 - Provide core game functionality.
 - Save player progress and restore game state.
 - Enable gameplay features (for example PvP, rewards, events, referrals, and profile systems).